Skip to main content Skip to footer

 Merchants, service or utility companies, and landlords may also add a processing fee.

-Why Did My Bank Close My Checking Account?
+Why Did My Bank Close My Checking Account

 If you routinely bounce checks, credit unions and banks could close your checking account and report it to ChexSystems, a consumer reporting agency.
 Banks assess your risk as a bank customer based on this information which can impact your ability to open a new bank account.

-Can A Store Decline My Checks?
+Can A Store Decline My Checks

 If you previously bounced a check at a store, they will likely decline your checks in the future and request a different form of payment.
 Many stores use TeleCheck’s verification system to check for a history of returned checks.
 If yours is in the system, the merchant will decline your check.

-Will I Be Arrested for a Bounced Check?
+Will I Be Arrested for a Bounced Check

 Your reputation may be marred if you have defaulted on personal checks you have written to friends and family.
 Still, you will probably not be arrested unless you repeatedly and blatantly try to cash or write bad checks.
 The recipient may take you to small claims court for the check amount.

-Will A Bounced Check Impact My Credit Score?
+Will A Bounced Check Impact My Credit Score

+No, a bounced check will not directly impact your credit score.
+Credit bureaus do not track bounced checks.
+However, there are indirect ways a bounced check could affect your financial standing.
 The best way to protect yourself against all the headaches caused by a “rubber check” is to prevent it from bouncing in the first place.

 • Use a cashier’s check or money order purchased with cash for guaranteed acceptance.